mohammed99Ali/Shoe_Store_App/README.md

 ## Tour in the app ✨
 ### Get Started
 > [!NOTE]
-> The functionality for the sign-up and login isn’t implemented correctly
+> The functionality for the sign-up and login isn’t implemented correctly.

 In your first tour in the app, you will see the login screen asking you for the user information.
 Note that the functionality for the sign-up and login isn’t implemented correctly, because of the learning journey the course team asked us to focus on the designing (among the main functionalities for the app to work correctly).